Duplex Stainless Steel – All You Need to Know

 Cleaning the affected area is only part of the solution – a passive layer that provides stainless steel with its anti-corrosive properties has to be fully restored.
 Electrochemical cleaning is the only method that guarantees this process.
 Manual grinding and chemical pickling are also used fairly often but are faced with numerous shortcomings.

 Cougartron offers a variety of useful and smart machines for electrolytic stainless steel weld cleaning – all capable to clean Duplex.

-However, we recommend our Cougartron ProPlus for the most demanding jobs.
-The machine is especially effective when used on larger steel structures (e.g. storage tanks) and can withstand heavy-duty use over larger periods of time.
+However, we recommend our Cougartron FURY line for the most demanding jobs.
+The machines are especially effective when used on larger steel structures (e.g. storage tanks) and can withstand heavy-duty use over larger periods of time.

 If you want to see the Cougartron machines in action, you can fill out the information below to book an online or live demo at your location.
 Our team of helpful sales representatives will make sure to show you the machine’s capabilities and help to pick the right solution from our range for your production.

 Please wait while the form loads.